envoamr/crypto-transactions/README.md

 1. Service Account that will be attached to the VM instance (that Kestra runs on) to give the neccessary permissions to interact with BigQuery and GCS.
 2. IAM Roles for the service account to give permissions to read/write to GCS, read/write the project's and Google's Public BigQuery datasets, submit jobs to Dataproc serverless (for PySpark).
 3. Firewall rule for resources with `kestra-vm` label to allow your computer's public IP address to connect to the VM instance and open the Kestra webpage.
-    - **Important**: Replace `<YOUR IP ADDRESS>` in the `source_ranges` option to be your public IP address (you can go to [https://api.ipify.org/](https://api.ipify.org/)).
-This is better than just using `0.0.0.0/0` as the latter allows any IP address with the right credentials to connect to Kestra, rather than restricting it to only your computer.
+    - **Important**: For the `source_ranges` setting, replace `<YOUR IP ADDRESS>` with either `0.0.0.0/0` (allowing connections from any IP) or your specific public IP address (found at https://api.ipify.org/).
+Using your public IP is strongly recommended for enhanced security, as it limits access to Kestra to only your machine, preventing unauthorized connections.
 4. VM Compute Instance `e2-medium` with 4GB ram and 20GB disk space labelled as `kestra-vm`.
 This is where Kestra, the workflow orchestrator, will be installed and run the daily pipeline.
 5. GCS bucket to represent the data lake used to store the raw data, as well upload the local PySpark script and Jar files to the bucket, which are used in a Pyspark job.
 6. BigQuery dataset, used to store fact and dimension tables.
-It also runs a SQL query to create two tables, `Fact_Transactions` and `Dim_MarketPrice`.
+It also runs a SQL query to create two empty tables, `Fact_Transactions` and `Dim_MarketPrice`.

 ![image](img/tf-graph.png)